uobcomparch/hex8as/README.md

 --------------------

 * Python 2.7 or newer
-* Docopt for python, or a copy https://github.com/docopt/docopt/blob/master/docopt.py
+* Docopt for python, or a copy of https://github.com/docopt/docopt/blob/master/docopt.py

 Usage
 -----